CemGultekin1/gz21/README.md

 ```
 It should look like `(pangeo) Singularity> `.
 We can now use `mlflow` with the processes defined in `code/MLproject`

-For a test, the following will coarse-grain high resolution data and save coarse-grid variables into `temp`.
+For a test, the following will coarse-grain a couple time instances of high resolution data and save the created coarse-grid variables into `temp` under a random folder name.

 ```
 mlflow run code --env-manager local